nanvel/blog/2017/11/trading.md

 The primary advantage of a limit order over a market order is that the limit order guarantees market entry at the trader's specified, desired price.

+### Market phases

+Market phases or stages of a trend:

+- accumulation
+- public participation
+- distribution

+Accumulation: insiders actively buying.
+Public participation: technically oriented investors begin buying.
+Distribution: uninformed investors and novices believe the market will continue going up.
+The smart money and the dumb money swapping hands.

 ### Options

 There are two basic types of options: